Family law

 - The child's age, sex, background and any other characteristics that the court thinks are relevant.

-- Any harm that the child may have suffered or is at risk of suffering;
+- Any harm that the child may have suffered or is at risk of suffering.

 - How capable the parties in the case are of meeting the child's emotional and physical needs.

-- All of the powers that the court has under the Children Act, which could be used within the proceedings.
+- All the powers that the court has under the Children Act, which could be used within the proceedings.

 Whilst the welfare checklist is meant to be used by judges when assessing arrangements for children, if you are a parent who wants a child arrangements order, relying on the welfare checklist is a good place to start for most parents.